WindowsAzure-TrainingKit/HOL-WebServiceAndIdentity/tutorial.md

 1. Using the Windows Identity Foundation with a WCF Service in Windows Azure

-1. Adding Diagnostics and Load Balancing

-1. Deploying the WCF Service to Windows Azure

 > **Note:** Inside each exercise you will find an **end** folder where you find the resulting solution you should obtain after completing the exercises.
 You can use this solution as a guide if you need additional help working through the exercises.